 - Print size must be readable in average light by the average reader.

-- Book must lie open like a hardback.
+- The book must lie open like a hardback.
 It’s not fun to wrestle with keeping one of those cheap, mass-market paperbacks open while reading.
 With mass-market paperbacks, what usually happens is that when it gets open far enough to read easily, the spine breaks, and the stages is set for pages to start falling out.

 - Each book linked to Amazon is linked by an affiliate link, which means I get a few cents from each book purchase, though it doesn’t change your cost.